Privileged Identity Playbook

 - The Software Engineering Institute at Carnegie Mellon University’s Insider Threat Center released the Common Sense Guide to provide the federal government and industry with recommendations on insider threat mitigation, based on a database of more than 700 cases.
 This work was sponsored by the Department of Homeland Security, Office of Cybersecurity and Communications and the U.S. Secret Service.
 The Common Sense Guide presents readers with 19 best practices to mitigate insider threats.

 Appendix B: Privileged User Agreement

 An agency can tailor this template to help meet mission goals and business needs to support privileged user access for logical and physical resources.
-An agency should obtain and retain a digitally signed copy of such instruction and ensure that privileged user access to the identified protected resource is prohibited without a signed acknowledgement of system-specific rules and a signed acknowledgement of said instruction.
+An agency should obtain and retain a digitally signed copy of such instruction and ensure that privileged user access to the identified protected resource is prohibited without a signed acknowledgment of system-specific rules and a signed acknowledgment of said instruction.

 [AGENCY OR PROGRAM NAME] Privileged User Agreement